How to Recruit the Right Executive

 Imagine The Opportunity Cost

 The difference between a bad hire and game-changing hire is vast.
-Bad hires, when they’re bad enough, break companies: great hires make them.
+Bad hires, when they’re bad enough, break companies: the right executive makes them.
 In other words, the real opportunity cost is measured by the distance between the two.
 Don’t simply compare a bad hire with what an average one can do.
 Compare it to the difference an A-player makes.
 That difference is the reason our clients make recruiting the “best of the best” talent a top priority.
 It is how they became the most powerful and successful advertising, media, and technology companies in the world.
 (For more, check out our blog post How to Take Executive Search to the Next Level.)